balramkhichar/opin-app/docs/authentication.md

 const handleSignOut = async () => {
   await signOut();
-  // User will be redirected to login page
+  // User will be redirected to sign-in page
 };
 ```